What Is Bar Shrinkage?

 - 5Pull your sales data and calculate theoretical usage: what your POS says you should have sold based on your drink recipes and recorded transactions.

 For example: you actually used 30 liters of vodka this week.
 Your POS says you should have used 24 liters based on recorded sales.
-Your shrinkage rate is (30 โ 24) รท 30 = 20%.
-That's $X in unaccounted product โ and at 80+ proof spirit prices, it adds up fast.
+Your shrinkage rate is (30 − 24) ÷ 30 = 20%.
+If that six-liter gap is mostly spirits, the dollar impact can compound quickly across a full month of service.

 Red Flags You Have a Shrinkage Problem